melaniebalaz/refactor.zone/data/articles/sql-introduction-part1.md

 identify rows by name, but by this generated number that we assign each row.

 So now that we have our two tables, we need to connect them somehow.
 Let's take the simple case.
 Every student can only attend *one* class, but the same class can be attended by multiple students.
-This is called a `1:n` (one-to-n) relation.
+This is called a `1:n` (one-to-n or one-to-many) relation.
 To accomplish that, we simply add a column to the `students` table where we indicate the class that they are attending: